Vagif Sadygov

 Vagif Sadygov (born 1 April 1959, Azerbaijani: Vaqif Sadıqov) is an Azerbaijani football manager.

 Life and career

 Sadygov started playing football as a midfielder for Araz Nakhichevan.
 His club career included spells with Neftchi Baku, Khazar Sumgayit and FC Nistru Otaci.
-After end of his career, he moved into management, first with Neftchi Baku in 1993, then with ANS Pivani Baki.
+After his playing career ended, he moved into management, first with Neftchi Baku in 1993, then with ANS Pivani Baki.
 He also managed Shafa Baku, Azerbaijan national under-21 football team in 1996, which then led him to manage Azerbaijan national football team in 1997.
-After unsuccessful results, he dismissed in 1998, but returned in 2005 to replace the Brazilian Carlos Alberto Torres.
+After unsuccessful results, he was dismissed in 1998, but returned in 2005 to replace the Brazilian Carlos Alberto Torres.
 He also managed Shafa Baku, Genclerbirliyi Sumgayit, Azerbaijan national under-21 football team.